tymyrddin/blue/source/docs/current/re-cve/learnings.md

 ## Lab infrastructure is central

 Across all validations, a consistent pattern emerges: segregated, controlled lab environments are essential.
 VLANs, SPAN ports, air-gapped networks, and dedicated PCs/SBCs allow deterministic observation without contaminating production systems.

-The CNA lab is not optional theatre; it is the backbone of reliable PoC validation.
+A test lab is not optional theatre; it is the backbone of reliable PoC validation.
 Setting up isolation and mirroring early avoids scrambling mid-investigation when devices crash or misbehave.

 ## Deterministic baseline collection matters

-All CVE validations emphasised firmware hashing, passive captures, serial logs, and endpoint enumeration before active testing.
+All validations emphasised firmware hashing, passive captures, serial logs, and endpoint enumeration before active testing.

 Establishing reproducible baselines ensures that any observed behaviour (crash, reboot, malformed response) can be clearly attributed to the test action and not a prior unknown state.

 ## Incremental and bounded testing